yokoffing/ChatGPT-Prompts/README.md

 ## Learning about a new topic
 Example
-> * I want to know about slime mold computer and what they are good for.
+> * I want to know about slime mold computers and what they are good for.
 > * What are some examples of slime mold computers?

 ## Compiling complex purchase options